Best Repeating Hunting Shotguns

 the 20 gauge has been largely ignored.
 A Remington V3 in 20 gauge was

 on the table, but that is now vaporware.
-I do have high hopes for the
+I did have high hopes for the

 Browning B-80 alloy / Beretta 303